InstituteforDiseaseModeling/covasim/README.rst

 indicators such as numbers of infections and peak hospital demand.
 Covasim can also be used to explore the potential impact of different interventions.

+Questions or comments can be directed to covasim@idmod.org.

 .. contents:: Contents
    :local:
    :depth: 2